The Stone of Odin

 The Odin Stone as it appeared in the ornately illustrated title to Walden’s “A plan of the Circle of Loda in the Parish of Stenhouse”.
 1772.

 Another depiction of the Odin Stone came after Sir Joseph Banks’ 1772 excursion to the islands.
-In this case, however, the Stones of Stenness were the focus of John Clevely’s attention and the Stone of Odin appears in the background of his illustration (pictured at the top of the page).
+In this case, however, the Stones of Stenness were the focus of John Clevely’s attention and the Stone of Odin appears in the background of his illustration (pictured above).

 The 1772 Walden map of the area shows a position for the Odin Stone, which it declares was the “Stone of Sacrifice”.
 [5]